uadmin/uadmin/docs/_build/html/_sources/system_reference.rst.txt

 The login page has aligned from right to left.

-Even if you go to the any models in the dashboard (example below is Dashboard Menus), it automatically aligns the form from right to left.
+Even if you go to any models in the dashboard (example below is Dashboard Menus), it automatically aligns the form from right to left.

 .. image:: assets/dashboardmenurighttoleft.png

 |

 Well done!
-You know now how to activate your languages, set it to default, and using RTL (Right-to-left).
+Now you know how to activate your languages, set it to default, and using RTL (Right-to-left).

 Log
 ---